HARVARD SUMMER RESEARCH PROGRAM IN KIDNEY MEDICINE

 Roy Soberman, MD (Associate Professor of Medicine, MGH Nephrology): Dr. Soberman’s laboratory is focused on understanding signal integration and macromolecular organization in cells of the immune system, and how these processes are linked to control the amplification of the immune response.
 In inflammatory diseases of the kidney myeloid cells and lymphocytes are exposed to a large number of “kinase-based” signals from cytokines, interleukins, and growth factors.
 They are also exposed to signals from G-protein coupled receptors, such as those for leukotrienes and chemokines.
 In addition, inhibitory receptors such as CD200R1 on myeloid cells can shift their function by changing their protein associations.
 Each of these receptors engages a variety of intracellular pathways to allow cells to perform the appropriate function in tissue environments.
 A student based in Dr. Soberman’s lab may work on a project focused on how cells integrate signaling responses between these different pathways, with the goal of identifying how cellular organization translates into defined biological phenotypes in health and disease.

-Ravi Thadhani, MD (Professor of Medicine, Chief of MGH Nephrology Division as of 07/01/13): Dr. Thadhani’s research is focused on two major areas of interest: medical complications of pregnancy, most specifically preeclampsia, and dialysis mortality.
+Ravi Thadhani, MD (Professor of Medicine, Chief of MGH Nephrology Division): Dr. Thadhani’s research is focused on two major areas of interest: medical complications of pregnancy, most specifically preeclampsia, and dialysis mortality.
 His laboratory has performed several hypothesis-generating observational studies suggesting that therapy with activated vitamin D sterols is associated with improved survival among patients with renal failure.
 A possible student project in Dr. Thadhani’s laboratory would be using a prospective study cohort of 10,000 incident hemodialysis patients to examine the relationship between SF36 physical and mental component scores and 1-year outcomes.